Alaska's Top Adventure Travel Trips

 Backpack the Twin Lakes / Turquoise High Route

-Disappear into the Chigmit Mountains
+Explore the remote Chigmit Mountains

 Few people visit Lake Clark National Park, because it’s not easy to reach; you can only get here by flying from Anchorage.
 Those who make the effort are rewarded with craggy, majestic mountains; lakes so turquoise blue you’ll think they’re overlaid with an Instagram filter; and a solitude so deep you could set up camp and not see another person for years.
 It was up here that Dick Proenneke, an Alaska mountain man, in 1973 authored "One Man's Wilderness: An Alaska Odyssey" from a neat but tiny cabin he hand-built on the shore of Twin Lakes.
 Proenneke is gone now, but his cabin has become something of a shrine in the heart of the park.
 Some people fly out to the lakes just to see it.
 But for a real Proenneke-like experience, backpack the Twin Lakes/Turquoise High Route, a quintessential Alaskan backpacking expedition.
 The rugged route through the mountains is no different now than it was in Proenneke's day.
 Glaciers, waterfalls, icy river crossings, infinite tundra, and wildlife both challenge and impress.
 Start your trip from Telaquana or Turquoise lake and walk in the footsteps of the Dena'ina Athabascan Indians who pioneered the first routes across this inspiring and ancient wilderness.